 Senator Brewster, who worked closely with library officials and Baldwin Borough municipal leaders, championed the library’s request from the Redevelopment Assistance Capital Program.
 “Libraries are an integral part of any community – and the Baldwin Borough Public Library is no exception,” said Senator James Brewster.
 “The Baldwin Borough Library has been incredibly forward thinking in their 21st century strategic plan, and this funding will enable them to bring that plan to life.
 I am so proud to have been able to work with the Governor and the community to bring state funding back home.”

 “We are delighted with word of this wonderful grant,” said library board President Kelly Mossbauer, “and so thankful to Governor Wolf, Senator Brewster, and our state representatives Bill Kortz and Harry Readshaw, for their ongoing support for our plans.
 So many in the community have rallied behind our project through personal contributions and support from the business community, but it’s important everyone understands that fundraising is continuing, especially considering we are required to match a portion of the grant with local funds,” added Mossbauer.
+We also find VA loan rates very attractive, if eligible.

 The renovation of the Leland Center will cost $2.6 million, or $3.1 million if the library is successful in raising an additional half-million dollars to build a 1,000 sq. ft. addition to enlarge the space allocated for children.
 The $500,000 grant from the state has given added impetus to community-wide fundraising, and supports the library’s appeal for funding from local and regional charitable foundations.
 With this new grant the library has raised more than $1.8 million in cash, pledges, and in-kind support.